-Taking your dog to dog parks, pet food stores, and even the veterinarian means your pup is social and needs to be current on these important vaccines.
+Taking your dog on hikes, a walk around the block, to dog parks, pet food stores, and even the veterinarian means your pup is social and needs to be current on these important vaccines.
 Please be sure to check with your Veterinarian for current and age appropriate vaccinations.

 DHPP (DHLPP) (DA2PP) (also called Distemper or Distemper Combo) has many abbreviations and can be called many different things.
 This vaccine is required as a puppy series beginning at 8 weeks old.